Five big banks face criminal charges and $5 billion bill over FX rigging

 Britain’s Financial Conduct Authority and some U.S. authorities fined a group of six banks $4.3 billion in November for forex manipulation, but Barclays did not join that deal due to complications with its regulator in New York.

-The impact of guilty pleas by the parent companies or main banking arms of major banks is uncertain, and could jeopardize their U.S. operations.
+The impact of guilty pleas by the parent companies or main banking arms of major banks is uncertain, and could jeopardise their U.S. operations.

 The banks are seeking assurances from U.S. regulators they will not be barred from certain businesses if they plead guilty, several sources familiar with situation said.